yusuke817/RT1_3rd_assignment/README.md

 ```

 ## assisted mode
 With the sensor information provided by scan topic, the velocity sent from teleop node is modified depending on the relationship between a car and obstacles.
-The cases are divided into 6 parts: No obstacle, front,
+The cases are divided into 6 parts: No obstacle, front, front-right, front-left, right and left.

 ```
         # Obstacle located in front of the car